Wally Bear and the NO! Gang: Reception

 The game received mixed reviews at release.
 In its May 1992 issue, GamePro magazine gave Wally Bear a 5 out of 5 rating ("Outstanding!") for Fun Factor, and Challenge.
-It received a 4 out of 5 ("Great job!") for Gameplay and Graphics.
-Its lowest rating was for its Music, 3 out of 5 ("Good job").
-It had this to say about the game: "Wally Bear, like Life cereal, is good for you — and fun.
-The graphics are decent, but the music sounds like a Playskool tune.
-Hopefully, through Wally, you'll see that it’s cool to say 'NO' to drugs."
+It received a 4 out of 5 ("Great job!") for Gameplay and Graphics, the latter calling it decent.
+Its lowest rating was for its Music, 3 out of 5 ("Good job"), saying that the music sounds like a Playskool tune.

 Years after its release, Wally Bear and the NO!
-Gang found renewed notoriety through mentions such as an August 15, 1999 article at seanbaby.com.
+Gang found renewed notoriety through mentions such as an August 15, 1999 article at seanbaby.co].

 Use by NCADI/SAMHSA

 The National Clearinghouse for Alcohol and Drug Information (NCADI), a part of the Substance Abuse and Mental Health Services Administration, has used Wally Bear and related characters for several years as part of alcohol and drug and health awareness aimed at children.

 Wally Bear and the KNOW Gang

 NCADI rebranded the team "Wally Bear and the KNOW Gang" before 1994, and expanded their message to include social and general health topics.
 An eighth character was added, Recycleman.
 Recycleman was billed as the KNOW Gang's favorite superhero, and was half man, and half machine.